 Average Net Price: $9,071

 Salary After Attending: $33,700

-Northeast Iowa Community College was founded in 1966 and has two campuses, one in the town of Calmar and the other in the town of Peosta.
+Northeast Iowa Community College was founded in 1966 and is made up of two campuses, one in the town of Calmar and the other in the town of Peosta.
 The college offers associate’s degrees, diplomas, and certificates in 67 fields of study across nine academic departments.
-With a student-teacher ratio of 14:1, students at Northeast Iowa Community College can complete some associate’s degrees entirely online, and they can also take advantage of summer sessions and an honors program.
-Notably, students in the agriculture and dairy science programs are provided with on-site learning opportunities at both the National Education Center for Agricultural Safety and at Iowa’s Dairy Center.
-The total enrollment currently sits at 4,786 students, and the average salary for graduates of this school is $33,900 per year.
+It boasts a student-teacher ratio of 14:1.
+Students at Northeast Iowa Community College can complete some associate’s degrees entirely online, and they can also take advantage of summer sessions and an honors program.
+Notably, students in the agriculture and dairy science programs can utilize the on-site learning opportunities at both the National Education Center for Agricultural Safety and at Iowa’s Dairy Center.
+The total enrollment currently is just under 5,000 students and the average salary for graduates of this school is $33,900 per year.
 Outside of academia, the college offers several intramural sports teams for students, including a pickleball team and an ultimate frisbee team.

 11. Grand View University

 Retention Rate: 68%

 Located in Des Moines, Grand View University is a Lutheran university that emphasizes the liberal arts.
 Accredited by the Higher Learning Commission, this private university has around 2,000 students.
 Some of the most popular majors at Grand View University include nursing, psychology, finance, human services, and business, and the school has an acceptance rate of 93 percent.
 Evening degree programs are available and the student-teacher ratio is 13:1.
 Grand View University consistently makes the lists of the best value colleges in Iowa.